09 June 2017

 As I develop this blog, I will enumerate the Tuatha Dé, discuss their cognates with other Indo-European pantheons, and discuss late examples of, if not worship, at least acknowledgement of, the Tuatha Dé in modern times.

-Walking up to the summit of Loughcrew This photo taken on the same day as we had the strange experience at Loughcrew in County Meath, a...
+McCain's Corner: Cultural Continuum II : Walking up to the summit of Loughcrew This photo taken on the same day as I had the strange...

 The Summer Solstice, aka St John's Day, but, in the Old Faith, the Day of An Dagda (the good god).
 Feasting and dancing, and bonfir...